LukeHeuser/notes/Java/java_basics.md

 ### System.console()

 This is Java's solution for easier support for reading a single line and prompting the user for information.
-While easy to use, it does not work with IDE's because the environments disable it.
+While easy to use, it does not work with IDE's because the environments disable the console.

 ### Command Line Arguments